Today’s Sunday School lesson included a discussion about times when we have seen God’s healing power.

 That Time God Healed Me with Peppermints

-My kid’s dad did not treat me well when I was pregnant.
-As my due date drew near, he became more and more stressed about the realization that soon he would have to settle down and be a responsible adult.
+My kid’s dad did not treat me well.
+He thought he was ready to start a family.
+But as my due date drew near, he became more and more stressed over the realization that soon he would have to settle down and be a responsible adult.
 And when our daughter was two weeks old, he broke up with me.

 For over ten years, I could not look at a peppermint without remembering the feelings of sadness, anger, and frustration that I experienced in the weeks that followed.
 Sadness that the man I loved could leave at what was supposed to be such a happy time.
 Anger over HOW he left.
 And frustration at myself for letting his actions have so much control over my emotions.